uniba-dsg/docker-tutorial/4_wordpress.md

 <a id="run"></a>
 ### 4.3 Bring up WordPress in a web browser

-If you're using [Docker Machine](https://docs.docker.com/machine/), then `docker-machine ip MACHINE_VM` gives you the machine address and you can open `http://MACHINE_VM_IP:8000` in a browser.
+If you're using [Docker Machine](https://docs.docker.com/machine/), then `docker-machine ip MACHINE_VM` gives you the machine address and you can open `http://MACHINE_VM_IP:8080` in a browser.
+_Hint: In AWS Cloud9 use `Tools -> Preview -> Preview running applications` to open the browser on the appropriate remote address._

-At this point, WordPress should be running on port `8000` of your Docker Host, and you can complete the "famous five-minute installation" as a WordPress administrator.
+At this point, WordPress should be running on port `8080` of your Docker Host, and you can complete the "famous five-minute installation" as a WordPress administrator.

-**NOTE**: The Wordpress site will not be immediately available on port `8000` because the containers are still being initialized and may take a couple of minutes before the first load.
+**NOTE**: The Wordpress site will not be immediately available on port `8080` because the containers are still being initialized and may take a couple of minutes before the first load.

 ![Choose language for WordPress install](images/wordpress-lang.png)